Saransh-cpp/OCRed/README.md

 ## Installation

-1. Install Tesseract for your OS
+1. Install Tesseract for your OS and add it to PATH

 The installation guide is available [here](https://tesseract-ocr.github.io/tessdoc/Installation.html)